sammy16D/movie-explorer/README.md

 # movie-explorer

-A simple, responsive movie search app powered by the OMDb API — explore films by genre with cast info, reviews, and a fun popcorn-o-meter rating.
+A simple and responsive movie search web app powered by the OMDb API.
+Users can browse and explore hundreds of movies categorized by genre — including Action, Horror, Romance, and Comedy.
+Each movie card displays cast details, release date, critic reviews, and a fun “popcorn-o-meter” rating.
+Perfect for discovering your next favorite film in an elegant, minimal interface.